daostack/arc/docs/README.md

             - Follows the directory structure of `/contracts/`.
         - `generated_docs/`
             - Contains automatically generated docs from `.sol` files in `/contracts/`.
-            - If generated file has a corresponding file in `docs/contracts`, this file will be included.
-2. Use the `npm run docs ..` cli to `update`, `build`, `preview`, `deploy` & `clean` documentation, see `npm run docs -- --help` for details.

-    !!! note "`npm run docs preview` does not serve the final website!"
+2. Use the `yarn docs ..` cli to `update`, `build`, `preview`, `deploy` & `clean` documentation, see `yarn docs --help` for details.
+(Note: `yarn docs preview` does not serve the final website: all `README.md` will be renamed to `index.md`)
-        `npm run docs preview` will serve from the `docs` folder.
-This means that what you see is not the final website.
-        In the final website:
-        All `README.md` files will be renamed to `index.md`, will automatically appear as "Home" on the menu and will be available in the URL at `...somedir/`.

-2. Please provide a `README.md` file in the root of every directory, giving an overview of that directory.
+3. Please provide an `README.md` file in the root of every directory, giving an overview of that directory.
-3. Check that there are no broken links by running `yarn docs preview` and checking for warnings of the form:
+4. Check that there are no broken links by running `yarn docs preview` and checking for warnings.
- > WARNING -  The page [some page] contained a hyperlink to [some other page] which is not listed in the "pages" configuration.
-3. Please use a spell checker in your IDE to avoid spelling errors.
+5. Please use a spell checker in your IDE to avoid spelling errors.
-4. In case of missing or incorrect documentation please open an issue with the label `documentation`, indicating the file, line number and any extra details.
+6. In case of missing or incorrect documentation please open an issue with the label `documentation`, indicating the file, line number and any extra details.